agirorn/sanna/README.md

-# test-it
+# sanna

-> test-it is an opinionated testing framework for node.js focused developer
+> Sanna is an opinionated testing framework for node.js focused developer
 > productivity and easy of use

 It works with any assertion library that throws and [AssertionError] from built